fakedrtom/SVAFotate/README.md

 annotation, the HET or HOM_ALT genotype counts corresponding to the SV with the AF of 0.63 are not necessarily going to be returned for the `Max_Het` and `Max_HomAlt` annotations unless they are also the maximum values from all matching SVs (in this case they likely would be added given the wide disparity between AFs in all matching SVs).
+Also by default an annotation reflecting the number of matches per data source in the BED file is also added.
+For example, if CCDG is one of the data sources in the input BED file, then `CCDG_Count` is added and lists the number of CCDG matching SVs.

 Beyond the defaults of SVAFotate are a number of optional arguments that may result in improved or more detailed annotations.
 Some of these are highly recommended for